 Digital picture frames are great because (1) it’s a whole lot easier to swap out photos of your loved ones, (2) rotating images keep your living room or corridor feeling fresh, and (3) you can showcase a themed group of photos that fit the occasion (like childhood photos of your uncle on his 70th birthday).
 On the surface, most digital frames have similar functions, but if you take a closer look, there are some sweet features that set them apart.

 Below are some favorites.

-The Micca digital frame comes with similar features at a third of the price.
+The Micca digital frame is a third of the price, but still has similar features.
 There is no internal storage, but you can add photos or videos to an SD card or USB drive and plug them into the back of the devices.
-The frame can play 1080p video and be used as a MP3 player as well.
-It comes in two sizes—a 7-inch and an 8-inch. $45.
+The frame can play 1080p video and be used as an MP3 player as well.
+It comes in two sizes—a 7-inch and an 8-inch.